Abhi47-kr/Salary-Survey-Data-Transformation/README.md

 ## DATA SOURCES

 The primary dataset used for cleaning is a US-centric-ish dataset sourced from AskAManager.org's Salary Survey,  encompassing respondents' demographic and professional information, comprising 19,932 entries across 14 columns.
+The raw uncleaned data can be viewed [here](https://github.com/Abhi47-kr/Salary-Survey-Data-Transformation/blob/b73c972a1d5055b6be15b527165b76ea9545092a/Dataset.xlsx).

 ![Sample](https://github.com/Abhi47-kr/Data-Cleaning-in-MS-Excel/assets/168676103/f864341a-bb5b-4698-a833-587eb20b7434)